-A metal roof will make your home a lot more energy efficient.
+If you want to improve your home’s environmental foot print and save money, a metal roof will make your house a lot more energy efficient.
 It will reflect solar heat in the summer months and retain it during the winter.
 On average, it can potentially save you 10-15% on heating and cooling costs, while helping reduce energy consumption.

-Additionally, metal roofs are considered to be a green material, because they are made from at least 30-60% recycled content.
-At the end of the service life, they can be completely recycled, instead of going to a landfill.
+Additionally, metal is considered a green building material, because its made from at least 30-60% recycled content.
+At the end of the service life, it can be completely recycled, instead of going to a landfill.

 Still, the biggest and most reputable companies are:

 Of these, ATAS metal is the most expensive for an unknown reason (that’s why it’s listed last).
 Overall, they all offer similar material warranties.

 We recommend any one of these, because the reality is that they all buy their coil from the same 3-4 coil manufacturers in the US.

 See costs in your area Start Here - Enter Your Zip Code

 I've been a roofer for 13 years, and specialize in Metal Roofing and Flat Roofing.